-A Stage II rectocele observed on clinical examination could be due to a true rectocele, i.e., a defect of the rectovaginal septum (most common, and associated with symptoms of prolapse, incomplete bowel emptying and straining at stool), due to an abnormally distensible, intact rectovaginal septum (common and associated only with prolapse symptoms), a combined recto- enterocele (less common), an isolated enterocele (uncommon), or just a deficient perineum giving the impression of a 'bulge'.
+A Stage II rectocele observed on clinical examination could be due to a true rectocele (Figure 3), i.e., a defect of the rectovaginal septum (most common, and associated with symptoms of prolapse, incomplete bowel emptying and straining at stool), due to an abnormally distensible, intact rectovaginal septum (common and associated only with prolapse symptoms), a combined recto- enterocele (less common), an isolated enterocele (uncommon), or just a deficient perineum giving the impression of a 'bulge'.
 Occasionally a 'rectocele' turns out to be a rectal intussusception, an early stage of rectal prolapse, where the wall of the rectal ampulla is inverted and enters the anal canal on Valsalva.
-This condition is not uncommon in urogynecological patients and strongly associated with abnormal legator ahi morphology and function.
+In addition, this form of imaging can provide information on the anal canal and sphincter at no additional cost or inconvenience (Figure 4).